Scorched rice: Ghana

 Scorched rice is referred to as kanzo or ɛmo ase (bottom of rice) in Twi.
 It is made by mistake or by chance since it happens when the rice burns while cooking.
 Some people choose to discard it.
 However, kanzo has been rebranded as a staple and is now being either sold or made.

 Madagascar

 Scorched rice is called apango in Madagascar.
 It is boiled with water and the obtained drink, is called "ranon'apango" ["apango" water] or "ranovola", ([golden water], in reference to the golden-black color).
 It serves as the national drink, accompanying every traditional food.
-The scorched rice, once soften, can also be eaten on its own, in place of traditional rice and is even favored in some regions.
+The scorched rice, once softened, can also be eaten on its own, in place of traditional rice and is even favored in some regions.